P. Amudha

-P. Amudha is an Indian civil servant, a 1994 batch IAS officer of Tamil Nadu cadre who is currently working as Home Secretary in the Tamilnadu government.
-Along with Home Affairs portfolio, she is looking after Prohibition and Excise department too.
+P. Amudha is an Indian civil servant, a 1994 batch IAS officer of Tamil Nadu cadre who is currently working as the Additional Chief Secretary (Revenue and Disaster Management) in the Tamilnadu government.
+She was the former Home Secretary to the Government of Tamil Nadu.
 Prior to this position, she was working as Principal Secretary, Rural development and Panchayat Raj.
 She has been called back to her parent cadre from her duty as Additional Secretary in Prime Minister's Office (PMO) for a period of fourteen months.
 She was working as a professor of Public Administration at the Lal Bahadur Shastri National Academy of Administration in Mussoorie, Uttarakhand before her deputation in PMO.
 She was the executive director of the Tamil Nadu Corporation for Development of Women under Tamil Nadu Government and has worked as a program officer with the United Nations Children's Fund for Water and Sanitation.
 She has worked in fifteen different departments under Government of Tamil Nadu.
 She is known for her penchant for being on the field and taking bold decisions.